Dazu-io/dazu/README.md

 # David
-An engine for dialogues.
-She was inspired by Watson Assistant.
+An engine for chatbots.

+Inspired by Watson Assistant and Rasa.

 ## How to RUN